XiongxiaoXu/SST/README.md

 Autoformer (https://github.com/thuml/Autoformer)

 ## Cite
-If you find this repository useful for your work, please consider citing the paper as follows:
+If you find this repository useful for your work, please consider citing the paper as follows (bib format from arxiv):

 ```bibtex
 @misc{xu2024sstmultiscalehybridmambatransformer,